 - The starts blinking for up to 10 seconds.
-You hear a decremental-pitched tone and the display shows < Device Type> alternating with disconnected. - 2 If the Bluetooth device successfully re-connects before the Bluetooth 10 second Re-Connection Timer expires, the display shows momentary < Device Type> connected, and Stops blinking.
+You hear a decremental-pitched tone and the display shows < Device Type> alternating with disconnected. - If the Bluetooth device fails to re-connect within 10 seconds, the display shows momentary < Device Type> connected, and 3 stops blinking.
+OR